paxfeline/hearsay/build-journal.md

 ### First: Simple Web Components

-The idea here is to make a single [custom element](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements) that acts as a shell user-defined Web Components.
-(In the following, "custom element," and "[web] component" may be used interchangeably.)
+The idea here is to make a single [custom element](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements) that acts as a shell for user-defined Web Components.
+(In the following, "custom element," and "[hearsay] component" may be used interchangeably.)

-The Hear-Say custom element class has some basic methods defined.
+The hearsay custom element class has some basic methods defined.
 All custom elements can define the following callbacks (as explained at the above link):

 - connectedCallback
 - disconnectedCallback
 - adoptedCallback
 - attributeChangedCallback

-Hear-Say components can also use these callbacks via the `setup()` method, explained more below.
+hearsay components can also use these callbacks via the `setup()` method, explained more below.

 #### connectedCallback

-The Hear-Say component class uses the connectedCallback to load the component's source file.
+The hearsay component class uses the connectedCallback to load the component's source file.
 The URL to the file is specified in the component's `src` attribute, and points to an HTML file.
-The Hear-Say class fetches the HTML file, and then attaches its contents as the custom element's "[shadow DOM](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_shadow_DOM)."
+The hearsay class fetches the HTML file, and then attaches its contents as the custom element's "[shadow DOM](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_shadow_DOM)."

+**Technical Note**: The use of `fetch()` to retrieve the HTML file means that hearsay requires you to run an HTTP server for local development.
+Otherwise everything is done client-side.
+There are some easy ways to run a local HTTP server.
+The included shell script "server.sh" is one line that uses Python to start an HTTP server in the current working directory.
+Navigate to the hearsay directory in the Terminal, and then type `./server.sh`.

 A component's shadow DOM is what the user will actually see rendered.
 A component's look and content can be defined entirely in the component's source HTML file.

 **Technical Note**: A `<script>` element can be included in the source HTML file.
 This is where a component can call the `setup()` method, for example.
 When HTML is fetched and then inserted into the DOM, such `<script>` elements are ignored, for security reasons one assumes.
-To get around this, Hear-Say creates a new `<script>` element, copies the code from the old one into the new one, and then replaces the old one with the new one.
+To get around this, hearsay creates a new `<script>` element, copies the code from the old one into the new one, and then replaces the old one with the new one.
 The new, operational `<script>` element runs its code as soon as it's inserted into the DOM.

-In the included `<script>` element, you can call Hear-Say's `setup()` method.
-(Hear-Say keeps track of which element is being initialized during this process.)
+In the included `<script>` element, you can call hearsay's `setup()` method. (hearsay keeps track of which element is being initialized during this process.)
 This method takes a single object as an argument, and does two things:
 1. Copies the fields from the passed object into the Component.
 2. Calls an `init()` method, if one was provided.

-Lastly, in the connectedCallback method, Hear-Say goes through all the elements in the regular and shadow DOM's and adds a `component` property that references the component it is part of.
+Lastly, in the connectedCallback method, hearsay goes through all the elements in the regular and shadow DOM's and adds a `component` property that references the component it is part of.
 This is so you could do something like the following inside a component:

 ```html
 <button onclick="broadcast('inc', this.component.key)">